HazyResearch/meerkat/docs/_sources/start/tutorial-0.md

 page.launch()
 ```

 That's it!
 You can run this code either in a standalone `.py` file or directly in a Jupyter notebook.
-If running a `.py` file, follow the link in the terminal to view your app in the browser.
+If running a `.py` file, use the command `mk run gallery.py --dev` and follow the link in the terminal to view your app in the browser.
+Any changes you make to the code will cause the page to automatically refresh.
 If running in a Jupyter notebook, the app should show up in the cell's output.

 🥳 Congratulations on building your first Meerkat GUI.